brainboxdotcc/DPP/docpages/Z_04_EXAMPLE.md

 The best way to experiment with these example programs is to delete the content from `test.cpp` in the library repository, and replace it with program code as shown below.
 You can then use `cmake` and `make` to build the bot without having to mess around with installation, dependencies etc.

 * \subpage firstbot "Creating Your First Bot"
+* \subpage slashcommands "Using Slash Commands and Interactions"
 * \subpage soundboard "Creating a Sound Board"

 \page firstbot Creating Your First Bot